5 Mobility Exercises for Improved Strength and Power

 Target: Thoracic (upper) spine

-Benefits: Opens the upper back, boosts core stability, and relieves pressure on the lower spine.
+Benefits: Opens the upper back and relieves pressure on the lower spine.

 - Grab two lacrosse or tennis balls and tape them together.
-Lie face-up on the floor with your new “roller” positioned just below your shoulder blades (your spine should rest between the balls).
+Lie face-up on the floor with your new “roller” positioned just below your shoulder blades (rest your spine between the balls).

 - Raise your arms above your chest and hook your thumbs together.
 Now lower your arms toward the floor behind your head, and then draw your arms back toward the ceiling.

 - Do as many reps as you can up to 100 (shoot for at least 50).
 Scoot forward to move the roller a few inches up your spine, and repeat.

-Benefit: Stretches the hip flexors (psoas), improving hip mobility and total body stability.
+Benefit: This hip mobility exercise stretches the hip flexors (psoas), while improving total-body stability.

 - Stand inside a doorframe so that you’re facing one of the jambs.

-- Carefully step back with your right leg, moving your foot outside the door along the wall as you lower your body into a lunge (your back should touch the jamb behind you).
+- Step your right leg back, moving your foot outside the door along the wall as you lower your body into a lunge (your back should touch the jamb behind you).

-- Reach up with both hands and grab the jamb as high above your head as possible.
-Hold for as long as you can up to 2 minutes.
+- Reach toward the ceiling with both hands and grab the jamb as high above your head as possible.
+Hold for as long as you can, or for two-minutes.

-- Stand up and repeat, stepping back with your left leg.
+- Stand up and repeat with your left leg back.

 Target: Entire body

-- Step forward with your right leg into a deep lunge (bend both knees to 90 degrees and hover your back knee away from the floor a few inches), placing your left hand on the floor and your right hand on your right foot (arm against inner thigh).
+- Step forward with your right leg into a deep lunge (bend both knees to 90 degrees and hover your back knee away from the floor a few inches), placing your left hand on the floor and your right hand on your right foot (press your arm against inner thigh).

 - Hold your foot firmly against the ground as you press your right knee outward with your arm.
-Hold for 5 seconds, then relax for 5 seconds.
-Repeat for a minute and half.
-Without moving your hands, rotate your torso up to your right, and then up to your left.
+Hold for five seconds, then relax for five seconds.
+(Repeat for a minute and a half.
+Without moving your hands, rotate your torso up to your right, and then up to your left).

 Target: Shoulders, lats, and triceps